Alicia Gusmano Ward - The Hudson Indy Westchester's Rivertowns News -

 Over the past year Alicia planned the construction of a brand-new home for her family on LBI which will be a place for them to create new memories for generations to come.
 Above all else Alicia’s favorite role in life was being a loving mother, she was incredibly proud of her family and through them her legacy will live on.

-The family will be hosting a celebration of life on October 15th at Immaculate Conception Church in Irvington, New York.
-In lieu of flowers please send donations to the American Cancer Society.
+The family will be hosting a celebration of life on October 15th at Immaculate Conception Church in Irvington, NY.
+In lieu of flowers please send donations to the American Cancer SocietyRead or leave a comment on this story...

 Help Keep Journalism Independent